alercah/rado/lang.md

 > Syntax: `max` *expression*

 A max statement declares the maximum amount of an item that a player can possess.
 Above this limit, more instances of the item cannot be acquired.

-### Consumable Statement

-> Can appear in: items

-> Syntax: `consumable`

-A consumable statement declares an item to be consumable.
-It cannot be referenced in most expressions (either directly or via one of its tags), but can be referred to in unlock, grant, and availability statements.
-An item can never be removed from the player unless it is marked consumable.

-Consumable statements cannot be modified, added, or removed from an item.

-The restrictions on consumable items may be relaxed in the future.

-**Consumables are planned to be changed to be a distinct type, rather than a subtype of item.
-They will consequently work very differently from how they are described here.**

-### Availability Statement

-> Can appear in: regions

-> Syntax: `avail` list(`not`? *name* (`*` (*integer* | `infinity`))?)

-An availability statement declares that an item is available in a region for pickup.
-While in the region, the player can acquire the item.
-It can be used for event triggers or for non-randomized items.
-An item name can be prefixed with `not` to indicate that the player can discard/lose the item rather than acquire it.
-It can have an integer or `infinity` on the end indicating how many are available; it defaults to 1.

-Availability statements cannot be modified, and must be explicitly overridden with `override`; this is to avoid confusion about the effect of modifying a quantity.

-**Availability statements will likely be modified or removed to suit a new location model.**

-### Grant Statement

-> Can appear in: regions, links

-> Syntax: `grants` list(`not`? *name*)

-A grants statement declares that entering a region or travelling along a link grants or removes a specified item or items.
-Unlike an availability statement, this is not optional, even if the player does not want it.

-**Grant statements will likely be modified or removed to suit a new location model.**

-### Start With Statement

-> Can appear in: regions

-> Syntax: `start` `with` list(*name*)

-A start with statement indicates that a player starts with the items listed.

-### Start In Statement

-> Can appear in: global region

-> Syntax: `start` `in` *name*

-A start in statement declares the starting location of the player for the logic's purposes.
+The expression must be a constant expression.

+**Need to figure out how to handle shared/dynamic capacities (e.g. LttP bottles) and pickup griggers (e.g. ammo expansions)**

+The default, if no maximum is specified, is infinity.

+### Default Statement

+> Can appear in: items, flags

+> Syncax: `default` *expression*

+A default statement sets the starting value of a flag or starting quantity of an item.
+For a `num` flag or an item, the starting value or quantiy is 0 if no default statement is used.
+For a `bool` flag, it is `false`.
+Enum flags must have a default specified.

+### Fix Statement

+> Can appear in: items, flags

+> Syntax: `fix` *expression*

+A fix statement fixes the value of a flag, or the quantity of an item, to a constant expression, thus effectively turning the flag or item into a constant.
+Its primary purpose is to be used in overrides to replace the flag or item with a constant value without having to update every use to remove it.
+It is an error to create a set action that corresponds to a fixed flag.

+### Configurable Statement

+> Can appear in: flags

+> Syntax: `configurable`

+A configurable statement declares that a user or client of the Rado schema can provide a value for use in evaluating the schema into a program.
+A configurable flag can also be fixed, in which case the configurability is ignored.
+Either way, like a fix flag, its value cannot be set using a set action.

+### Disallow Statement

+> Can appear in: configurable enum-typed flags

+> Syntax: `disallow` *name*

+A disallow statement must name one of the enum values for the flag's type; the flag cannot take on that value.
+The flag must then be set to one of the remaining values.
+It is an error to disallow all values or a fixed flag's value.

+Disallowance is not presently taken into account when determining if an expression is constant, and thus matching on a flag wth disallowed values will still consider the corresponding arms to be potentially evaluated.

+### Start Statement

+> Can appear in: nodes

+> Syntax: `start`

+A start statement declares a node to be the starting node of the player.
+Exactly one node in an entire program must contain a start statement.

+## Actions

+Actions are the most complex part of Rado, and capture all of the dynamic actions that a player can perform in the game represented by the program.

+An action is a primitive operation understood by the logic engine, or a sequence of other actions.
+Prerequisites for actions are expressed in the form of a *requirement*.
+A requirement is actually just an action and can be placed anywhere in a sequence of actions; its effect is to halt the execution of the entire action if its condition is not met.

+### Blocks

+> Syntax: (`do` | `sub`) *block*

+A block sequences the actions stated in its block, and performs them sequentially.
+If one of the actions fails, then the block stops executing, then the outcome depends on the kind of block.
+A `do` block fails if one of the inner actions fails, while a `sub` block will succeed and execution will continue after the block.

+### Calls

+> Syntax: (`do` | `sub`) *expression*

+A call evaluates the provided expression and then executes the result.
+As with blocks, a `do` call fails if the called action does, but `sub` calls never fail.

+### Requirement

+> Syntax: `require` *expression*

+A requirement evaluates the specified expression, which must have type `bool`.
+If it is `false`, then the action fails.
+Otherwise, it continues executing.

+### Flag Set

+> Syntax: `set` *name* `=` *expression*

+A set action sets the value of the specified flag to the specified value.
+The flag must not be fixed or configurable, and the expression must match the value's type.

+### Gain Item

+> Syntax `gain` (*num-literal*) *name*

+A gain action causes the player to gain or lose a specified item.
+If a quantity (which must be an integer) is specified, then then player gains or loses that quantity instead of only one.

+**This is likely to be revised along with other item stuff.**

+### Link

+> Syntax `link` *name*

+A link action causes the player to move to the specified node.

 ## Types

 Rado has the following types:

 * `num`: arbitrary-precision rational numbers
+* `num\*`: `num` plus positive and negative infinities.
-* `item`: a declared item or tag
+* `item`: an item
 * `bool`: a boolean
+* `action`: an action
+* `node`: a node
+* `inventory`: an inventory
 * `fn (A1, A2, ...) -> T`: a function
 * lists: `[T]` is a list of `T`s
 * enums: for any declared enum `E`, `E` is the type of that enum

-Most of these types are quite straightforward, except for `Item`. `Item` represents an item or tag, and refers to the player's possessions at the time the expression is evaluated.
-It may refer to multiple copies of the same item or to multiple different items. `Item` coerces to `Bool`, and functions accepting and returning `Bool` or `Item` coerce similarly.
-The coercion means "Does the player have any of this item?".

-There are no function types without arguments as in `fn () -> T`; because functions are stateless, this is equivalent to a `T`.
+Most of these types are quite straightforward.
+There are no function types without arguments, as in `fn () -> T`, because functions are stateless.
+Instead, functions with no argument just return `T`.

+`item` coerces to `bool` when used as an argument to an `if` condition or to a boolean operator.
+In this case, its value is equal to "Does the player have one or more of the item?"

-`num`, `item`, and `bool` are keywords and can't be redeclared.
+`bool`, `num`, and enum types are collectively called *scalar types*.

+**During item work, reconsider numeric types: infinities and whether there should be an `int` type (there probably should).**

 ## Expressions